rippondoragithub/rippondoragithub/README.md

-## Welcome to my repository on python and data analysis projects!
-This collection highlights my proficiency in Python programming and data analysis through various hands-on projects.
+## Welcome to my repository on programming and data analysis projects!
+This collection highlights my proficiency in programming and data analysis through various hands-on projects.

 <!--
 **rippondoragithub/rippondoragithub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.